 Ownership of the Watertown International Airport was transferred to Jefferson County on March 1, 2006.
-In exchange for the County taking ownership, the City agreed to amend the sales tax distribution agreement and not receive any distribution on a .75% increase to the County sales tax rate.
+In exchange for the County taking ownership, the City agreed to amend the sales tax distribution agreement.
+Prior to the amended distribution agreement the City received 28% of the 3.0% County sales tax.
+Between September 2004 and November 2008 the City continued to receive 28% of the 3.0% County sales tax and incrementally received a portion of the 0.75% increase to the County sales tax rate.
+Effective December 1, 2008 the City began receiving 24% of the total 3.75% County sales tax.
 The County agreed to fund the payment of certain outstanding City debt issued for airport purposes.